2025 Tulane Alumni

 HATRIMONY HAT CO.

 During Jordan Sullen’s childhood in New Orleans, to his days as a Tulane football star and then as an NFL player, Jordan has always recognized the power of a well-chosen hat.
 Hatrimony was founded by Jordan Sullen (SLA ’14) and wife Ariel Anderson-Sullen in the Atlanta metro area.
 Hatrimony is inspired by Jordan’s lifelong connection to hats — from the cherished fedora he received at 14 to the innovative designs that now define his brand.
 This holiday season, find the perfect gift at Hatrimony and share a touch of style and tradition with someone special.
-Use the exclusive code “TU4L” to enjoy 20 percent off your purchase between now and January 1, 2025.

 KYLE CAVAN